Testing REST APIs using Postman and Newman

 4. Trigger API request with different inputs and assert expected responses

-We may also need to call an API endpoint with different inputs and verify responses such as perform login with valid and invalid credentials and assert the expected responses.
+We may also need to call an API endpoint with different inputs and verify responses, such as performing a login with valid and invalid credentials and asserting the expected responses.

 We can use data files to pass different inputs so that we don’t have to change the request configuration.
 We can pass data using JSON or CSV files.

-For example, we can pass credentials using CSV file as follows:
+For example, we can pass credentials using a CSV file as follows:

 todo-credentials.csv